Trump Administration Puts Offshore Drilling Plan On Hold After Setback In Court

 The plan's critics are celebrating the delay.

-"This decision is the result of constant pressure from coastal communities, environmental groups, and elected official who made it abundantly clear that offshore oil and gas drilling is dangerous, unwanted, and a threat to our economy and way of life," said Virginia Democratic Congressman Joe Cunningham in a statement.
+"This decision is the result of constant pressure from coastal communities, environmental groups, and elected officials who made it abundantly clear that offshore oil and gas drilling is dangerous, unwanted, and a threat to our economy and way of life," said Rep. Joe Cunningham, D-S.C., in a statement.

 Jacqueline Savitz, chief policy officer at Oceana, says that she is encouraged by the move, "but until the Trump plan is final, the President is positioned to open up our coasts at a moment's notice."

-Note: An earlier version of this story mistakenly said Rep. Joe Cunningham is a Virginia congressman.
-He's actually a South Carolina congressman.